-- the life and environmental sciences, through the management and analysis of data ranging from the molecular scale to the study of ecosystems, with research in algorithmics, learning, image processing, complex systems and supercomputing;
+- Life and environmental sciences, through the management and analysis of data ranging from the molecular scale to the study of ecosystems, with research in algorithmics, learning, image processing, complex systems and supercomputing;

-For its own research, INS2I has equipped its laboratories with a large number of national and international software and hardware platforms: computer clusters, sensor networks, vision systems, robots, infrastructures and 'living labs' for ambient intelligence, simulation platforms, synthesis and validation of Systems-on-Chip equipment, software libraries, etc.
+For its own research, INS2I has equipped its laboratories with a large number of software and hardware platforms of national and international reach: computer clusters, sensor networks, vision systems, robots, infrastructures and ‘living labs’ for ambient intelligence, simulation platforms, infrastructures for the synthesis and validation of systems-on-chip, software libraries, etc.

 For the scientific community as a whole, INS2I manages or jointly manages:

-- the Institute for Development and Resources in Intensive Scientific Computing (IDRIS) and the French large-scale computing facility (GENCI) for high-performance computing, simulation and large-scale data processing;
+- the Institute for Development and Resources in Intensive Scientific Computing (IDRIS) and the French Agency for high performance computing simulation and large-scale data processing (GENCI);

-- the public interest group RENATER, which pools the national telecommunications infrastructures for research and education.
+- the public interest group RENATER, which federates the national telecommunications infrastructures for research and education.

-INS2I pursues a proactive development policy at the international level with a view to expanding its network of partners and organizing research communities around flagship areas such as the web sciences, decision theory, humancomputer interaction, vision systems, control theory and robotics.
+INS2I pursues a proactive development policy at the international level with a view to expanding its network of partners and organizing research communities around flagship areas such as big data, decision theory, human-computer interaction, vision systems, control theory and robotics.